 Ah yes, women are only interested in having equal rights because all the men don’t fancy them, of course.
 Just ask Hilary Clinton, Caroline Criado Perez, Mary Beard or any woman who ever expressed an opinion on Twitter.
 Or the unfortunate Labour MP Jared O’Mara, who resigned from the women and equalities committee after a constituent accused him of calling her an ‘ugly bitch’ in a nightclub.
 O’Mara denied the claim, but issued a ‘profuse apology’ for earlier sexist comments he had made online.
 Those comments were made during ‘a particularly difficult time’ in his life.

 And, in better news: Rise Up, women!

-A hundred years ago, Suffragettes called on supporters to Rise Up, women!
+A century ago, Suffragettes called on supporters to Rise Up, women!
 If only they’d had a hashtag…

 This year, the Labour MP Jess Phillips joined forces with the feminist activist Caroline Criado Perez and supporters including the Fawcett Society to create a British arm of the #TimesUp campaign.
 ‘No longer will we tolerate a workplace, or anywhere for that matter, where the abused are more scared to speak up than the abusers are of getting caught,’ she wrote in The Pool.
 ‘Will you step forward to help us?’